bangbangcon/west/content/Speakers.md

 showing how rules that originated on the tournament ground inform our best practices here in the 21st century.

-<b>Nick Piesco</b> is a front-end developer at Xero.
-Before playing with
-things on a computer screen for a living, he spent more than a decade on TV screens as a meteorologist.
+**Nick Piesco** is a front-end developer at Xero.
+Before playing with things on a computer screen for a living, he spent more than a decade on TV screens as a meteorologist.
 When he's not nerding out about design and type, exploring other cultures through their junk food, or finding a new